 Dark Mode Isn’t Just Aesthetic—It’s Essential

-One of the first things I did was switch to a black chart background.
-Sounds minor, but when you’re staring at candles for hours each day, your eyes will feel the difference.
-I learned this the hard way— I still remember my early days—after a particularly intense week of charting, my vision blurred for three days and a blood vessel turned red in my eye.
+The first significant change I made was switching to a black chart background.
+It may sound trivial, but after hours of analyzing candles, your eyes will appreciate the reduction in strain.
+I learned this lesson the hard way.
+After an intense week of charting, my vision blurred for three days, and I developed a small blood vessel in my eye.

-⚠️ Pro tip: Overexposure to bright charts without breaks can lead to dry eyes, headaches, and long-term fatigue.
-Choose clarity, not just color.
+⚠️ Pro tip: Overexposure to bright charts without taking breaks can lead to dry eyes, headaches, and long-term fatigue.
+Prioritize clarity over color.

 2. The Power of Fractals: Why I Always Use Multiple Timeframes

-Trends don’t exist in isolation—they unfold in a fractal manner across timeframes.
-That’s why I never look at one chart alone.
+Trends don’t exist in isolation; they unfold in a fractal manner across various timeframes.
+Hence, I never analyze a single chart.
+Instead, I utilize a multi-chart layout that includes:

-Daily chart to align with the prevailing swing trend
+Daily chart: It aligns with the prevailing swing trend.

-When all three timeframes are in sync, I know the odds are in my favor.
+When all three timeframes align, I feel more confident in my trades.

 3. Why Log Scale is My Default

-For stocks that trend in exponential moves, linear scales often hide critical structure.
-I always switch to logarithmic scale—it helps me view price action in proportion to percentage change, which is especially important in long-term trend analysis.
+For stocks that experience exponential moves, using a linear scale can obscure critical details.
+Therefore, I always switch to a logarithmic scale.
+This enables me to view price action relative to percentage changes, which is crucial when analyzing long-term trends.

 “The log scale reveals the rhythm of the move.
 Without it, trendlines can deceive you.”